angular-wizard/angular-wizard/README.md

 # Contributors

 @sebazelonka helped me with all fo the styles of the Wizard.

+# Live sample

+You can check out a live sample of the Wizard [clicking here](http://mgonto.github.io/angular-wizard/)

 # Releases Notes
 Releases notes are together with releases in GitHub at: https://github.com/mgonto/angular-wizard/releases